 Well-Bred Colt Set for Debut

 Valuable colt Addictive Nature will make his debut for trainer Bjorn Baker in the Pluck@Vinery Handicap (1100m) at Warwick Farm today.
-Purchased for $775,000 by Ultra Thoroughbred Racing at the 2016 NZ Bloodstock Premier Yearling Sale, Addictive Nature is by Savabeel out of the unraced mare Generous Nature (Carnegie), making him a full-brother to former smart 3YO Savvy Nature.
+Purchased for $775,000 by Ultra Thoroughbred Racing at the 2016 NZB Premier Yearling Sale, Addictive Nature is by Savabeel out of the unraced mare Generous Nature (Carnegie), making him a full-brother to former smart 3YO Savvy Nature.
 A winner of the Gr2 Vase in Melbourne and Gr3 Spring Stakes at Newcastle, Savvy Nature was also placed at Gr1 level behind Complacent and Criterion in the 2013 Spring Champion Stakes in Sydney before eventually continuing his career in Hong Kong.
 Addictive habit also hails from the family of Gr1 Emirates Stakes winner Titanic Jack, Gr1 Toorak Handicap winner Sober Suit, and stakes winners La Lagune and Make Me A Miracle.
 Addictive Nature is currently the clear $2.80 Tab favourite off the back of two impressive trial wins.